 - You know them well enough that if your new idea doesn’t work and it interferes with some data collection, it isn’t a big deal.
 You will still be able to write the June report card.

 - You’re thinking about new ideas right now—so go for it.

-What might you do differently after the March break?
+What might you do differently in the spring?

 - Maybe you want to try using google classroom or an ipad app more regularly.